 The school continues to build teacher capacity in numeracy, literacy and wellbeing through a school-based consultant/coaching approach.
 The school has a variety of support programs to develop student academic and social needs .
 The Levelled Literacy program assists children from 1-6 who need support.
 Numeracy is also a priority with the school investigating and investing in programs to support the children in our care.

-We employ a speech pathologist 2 days a week and provide an oral language program to support our student needs.
+We have a variety of allied health professionals support our student needs.
 Our Healthy Living Victoria accreditation is a celebration of the whole school program aimed at the total child which includes the Wellbeing and Physical Health of our children.
-As part of this our Canteen is fully accredited by Nutrition Australia.We are an accredited eSmart school which celebrates the fact that we consistently support Cyber safety.
+As part of this we run a Healthy Canteen.
+We are an accredited eSmart school which celebrates the fact that we consistently education our students on Cyber safety.

 Our strong culture of care is extended through our Wellbeing program and strong community partnerships.
 As part of the Alannah and Madeline ‘Better Buddies’ program our children have a student buddy to help and assist them in the yard.
 An extension of this is the Peer support program where students meet in cross-age groups once a week to discuss student issues and work collaboratively to support our culture of learning in a supportive environment.